-Students from the Class of 2023 who have NOT completed the required minimum service hours on the dates indicated in the service hours charts will be placed on the Service Hours Ineligibility List which will be published on November 8, 2022, for semester one and March 27, 2023, for semester two; however, the service hours due dates of 11/4/22 and 3/23/23 are the dates used for the compilation of the Service Hours Ineligibility.
+Students from the Class of 2025 who have NOT completed the required minimum service hours on the dates indicated in the service hours charts will be placed on the Extra-Curricular Ineligibility List.

-Students from the Classes of 2024, 2025, and 2026 who have NOT completed the required minimum service hours on the dates indicated in the service hours charts will be placed on the Service Hours Ineligibility List which will be published on November 18, 2022, for semester one and April 12, 2023, for semester two; however, the service hours due dates of 11/11/22 and 3/29/23 are the dates used for the compilation of the Service Hours Ineligibility List.
+Students from the Classes of 2026, 2027, and 2028 who have NOT completed the required minimum service hours on the dates indicated in the service hours charts will be placed on the Extra-Curricular Ineligibility List.

-Students may only be removed from the Service Hours Ineligibility Lists when their service hours have been completed, verified, and approved.
-Removal of a student from the Service Hours Ineligibility List will only occur once a week.
+Students may only be removed from the Extra-Curricular Ineligibility Lists when their service hours have been completed, verified, and approved.
+Removal of a student from the Extra-Curricular Ineligibility List will only occur once a week.